 - Coffee for the audience and the post-doctoral party, karonkka, are not part of the official public examination, and the decision on how to organise these is up to the doctoral candidate.
-The university facilities cannot be used for gatherings larger than 50 people.

 Alternative ways for carrying out public examinations of doctoral dissertations